Kent Peg Tiles

 Why Choose Peg Tiles?

-Blending into history and standing out at the same time, Spicer offers a range of tiles that are unique and uncompromisingly genuine.
-They also do their job magnificently and are guaranteed to do so for generations.
+Blending into history and standing out at the same time, we offer a range of tiles that are unique and uncompromisingly genuine.

-The definitive Kent peg tile has been beautifying and protecting buildings in Britain for hundreds of years, but its prototypes go back to the Romans and beyond.
+The Kent peg tile has been beautifying and protecting buildings across Britain for hundreds of years, with origins that stretch all the way back to the Romans and beyond.

-Popular production can be traced back to 1330, and in 1477 Edward IV signed a charter of standardisation.
-This was never entirely accepted by Kent peg producers, and to this day they range from 6 to 6.5 inches wide and 9 to 10 inches long.
+Popular production can be traced to 1330, and in 1477 Edward IV signed a charter of standardisation — though Kent peg tile makers never fully conformed to it.
+To this day, tiles typically range from 6 to 6.5 inches wide and 9 to 10 inches long, a testament to the independent craft tradition that has always defined them.

 kent peg roof tiles from spicer tiles old photo of two skilled clay roof tile craftsmen